-Capital One® Secured MasterCard® is a great card to begin establishing or rebuiliding your credit history.
+Secured Mastercard® from Capital One is a great card to begin establishing or rebuilding your credit history.
 Not only are its upfront costs lower compared to other credit cards, but perhaps its best and most unique feature is how far it stretches the minimum deposit when setting your credit limit.
-Where most secured cards require a security deposit equal to the credit limit, the Capital One®'s security deposit will be less than the credit limit.
+Where most secured cards require a security deposit equal to the credit limit, the Secured Mastercard® from Capital One's security deposit will be less than the credit limit.
 On top of this, there are a suite of useful tools that help cardholders stay on top of their credit score, payments, and available balances.
-For these reasons, which we'll explain in more detail below, the Capital One® Secured MasterCard® is one of our best secured credit cards.
+For these reasons, which we'll explain in more detail below, the Secured Mastercard® from Capital One is one of our best secured credit cards.

-What's attractive about the Capital One® Secured MasterCard® is its greater financial flexibility.
-Security deposits for the card start at $49, and get expanded into credit limits beginning at $200 - this makes Capital One® unique among secured credit cards, which typically make you set aside a security deposit equal to the credit limit.
-It's also one of the lowest beginning security deposits out there, where other cards ask for $250 minimum upfront.
+What's attractive about the Secured Mastercard® from Capital One is its greater financial flexibility.
+Security deposits for the card start at $49, and get expanded into credit limits beginning at $200 - this makes it unique among secured credit cards, which typically make you set aside a security deposit equal to the credit limit.
+It's also one of the lowest beginning security deposits out there, where other cards ask for $200 minimum upfront.
 This helps stretch cardholders' funds some more while getting back on track with a good credit history.
-Depending on your creditworthiness, Capital One® can require you to set aside deposit amounts of $99 or $200 (note, you’ll need access to an authorized bank account to make your security deposit).
+With this card, you'll be required to make a deposit of $49, $99 or $200 (note, you’ll need access to an authorized bank account to make your security deposit).

 Card Starter Costs

 In addition to a lower security deposit, another way that Capital One® minimizes your cash outlay is by setting a lower annual fee than most cards in this category.
-The Secured Mastercard® from Capital One has a $0 annual fee - compare this to an average of $35 to $40 that other secured credit cards can charge.
+The Secured Mastercard® from Capital One has a $0 annual fee - compare this to an average of $35 to $40 that other secured credit cards may charge.

-The Capital One® Secured MasterCard® makes it easier to improve one's credit history with two tools: CreditWise® and account alerts.
+The Secured Mastercard® from Capital One makes it easier to improve one's credit history with two tools: CreditWise® and account alerts.
 The best way to build or improve credit history is to make payments on time and stay under the credit limit.
 By setting up account alerts, you can get an email or text when your payment is due, or you're approaching your credit limit.
 With the CreditWise®, Capital One® lets you see your credit history and credit scores improving, as well as monitor any suspicious activity.

 Eligibility and Requirements